percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --safe-slave-backup-timeout=SECONDS

-   How many seconds :option:`xtrabackup --safe-slave-backup` should wait for ``Slave_open_temp_tables`` to become zero.
+   How many seconds :option:`--safe-slave-backup` should wait for ``Slave_open_temp_tables`` to become zero.
 Defaults to 300 seconds.

 .. option:: --secure-auth